vinaya » pli-tv-pvr » Parivāra

 Diṭṭhadhammikānaṁ verānaṁ saṁvarāya, samparāyikānaṁ verānaṁ paṭighātāya—

-for the restraint of threats in the present life, and for avoiding threats in future lives.
+for the restraint of threats relating to the present life and for avoiding threats relating to future lives.

 ime dve atthavase paṭicca tathāgatena sāvakānaṁ sikkhāpadaṁ paññattaṁ.